erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 59

-* "Consumerism promises spiritual and emotional fulfillment through acquisition" <-- Korn is to furniture making what Wendell Berry is to farming
+* "Consumerism promises spiritual and emotional fulfillment through acquisition"
 * "... the physical details of \[a crafted object\] speak to a more ancient materialism ... the belief that objects have mana: that the miraculous power to provide spiritual sustenance resides in the object itself, not in the achievement of ownership"
 * "... the making of the desk was a multilayered process of thinking with things."

 60

 * "To the human mind, where thoughts spring up unheralded only to vanish just as capriciously ..."
-* "... each completed work becomes a springboard for the genesis of its successors" <-- Reminds me of an earlier statement re crafted objects attesting to a craftworker's skill
+* "... each completed work becomes a springboard for the genesis of its successors" <-- this notion of an objective record reminds me of a quote from page 56 re craft enabling objective assessment of a worker's skill by virtue of the tangible objects produced
+* "The pleasure I experience when the coffee table in our living room catches my eye is a good example of the way that an object functions as a thought marker"
+* "I built \[the table\] ... as a private homage to Alan Peters ..."